Jason London

-Jason Paul London (born November 7, 1972) is an American actor, known for his roles as Randall "Pink" Floyd in director Richard Linklater's film Dazed and Confused (1993), as Jesse in The Rage: Carrie 2 (1999) and as Rick Rambis in Out Cold (2001).
+Jason Paul London (born November 7, 1972) is an American actor, known for his roles as Randall "Pink" Floyd in director Richard Linklater's film Dazed and Confused (1993), Jesse in The Rage: Carrie 2 (1999), and Rick Rambis in Out Cold (2001).

-Personal life
+Early life

-London was born in San Diego, the son of Deborah "Debbie" London (née Osborn), a waitress, and Frank London, a sheet metal worker.
-He was raised in Wanette, Oklahoma, and in DeSoto, Texas.
-His identical twin brother Jeremy is also an actor.
-In 2003, the two acted together in an episode of 7th Heaven titled "Smoking".
-Jeremy was Jason's stunt double in The Man in the Moon (1991).
+London was born in San Diego, California, the son of Debbie (née Osborn), a waitress, and Frank London, a sheet metal worker.
+He was raised mainly in DeSoto, Texas.
+After having divorced Jason's father, his mother moved the family 13 times in six years.
+His identical twin brother, Jeremy, is younger by 27 minutes and is also an actor, working mostly in television.
+The twins have acted alongside each other in the 2022 movie Hunt Club and in the February 3, 2003, episode of the WB's 7th Heaven, entitled "Smoking."

-London married actress Charlie Spradling in 1997.
-The couple had a daughter, Cooper.
-They divorced in 2006.